 Taking antibiotics when you don’t need them puts you and your family at risk.
-That’s the message from the latest Public Health campaign warning against the over-use of antibiotics.
+That’s the message during World Antibiotics Week (18 – 24 November) when we’re warned against the over-use of antibiotics.

-Antibiotics are essential to treat serious bacterial infections, but they are frequently being used to treat illnesses, such as coughs, earache and sore throats that can get better by themselves.
+Antibiotics are essential to treat serious bacterial infections, but they are frequently being used to treat viral infections and illnesses such as coughs, earache and sore throats that can get better by themselves.

 It’s important that, when it comes to antibiotics, you always take your doctor, nurse or healthcare professional’s advice.

 For further information on antibiotic resistance visit the NHS website.